| |

 even though the tracks flow seemingly easily, listening to this thing is far

 from a pleasant task.
-One album of this kind from Poltergeist is already more
+One release of this kind from Poltergeist is already more

 than enough.